zachlim98/catbook/_posts/2020-11-21-ChatGroup-Exploration.md

 As you can see, the actual messages are stored in the parent node "messages" and hence we unpackaged it by `norm_msg = json_normalize(d['messages'])` and pointed it to the parent node "messages".

 Once that was done, I needed to extract the important columns.
 I took only the messages types that were labelled "message" because the output had also recorded random things like starting a poll, sending a location, sending a sticker etc. and these did not contain actual text.
 I then also filtered it to only give me the important components of date, text, and who the text was from.
-I then relabelled it to make it easier to understand.
+I then relabeled it to make it easier to understand.

 ```python